 1st Incumbency Role

-Induct all 1st Incumbents into the diocese within the first 3 months of appointment
+Induct all 1st Incumbents into the diocese within the first 3 months of appointment.

 Attend a PCC in the first 6 months of every new 1st Incumbent and reflect on this with the incumbent to aid their transition of ministry.